MN-01

 Plain Language

-Operators may not use variable-ratio reward mechanics — such as points, badges, or similar rewards given at unpredictable intervals — with the intent of encouraging increased engagement by minor account holders.
-This targets addictive engagement design patterns.
-The prohibition requires both unpredictable timing and intent to encourage increased engagement; predictable, non-engagement-driven rewards may still be permissible.
+Operators may not use variable-ratio reward mechanics — such as points or similar rewards given at unpredictable intervals — to encourage minors to engage more with the conversational AI service.
+The prohibition requires both unpredictable intervals and the intent to increase engagement; predictable reward schedules or rewards without engagement-increasing intent would not be covered.

 An operator shall not provide a minor account with points or similar rewards at unpredictable intervals with the intent to encourage increased engagement with the conversational AI service.